FindMySchool LogoFindMySchool

 Leadership has also been in a period of change.
 Philip Sutton is the current headteacher, appointed 01 January 2023, following an interim period in late 2022.
 This matters because the school has been actively tightening expectations, refreshing routines, and leaning on rewards and recognition to bring consistency.

 On outcomes, the picture is mixed.
-In the FindMySchool GCSE ranking for England, it sits below England average overall, and locally it places in the upper tier within Dudley.
-Attainment 8 is 40.9, and Progress 8 is -0.13, indicating slightly below average progress from starting points.
+In the FindMySchool GCSE ranking for England, it sits below the national midpoint for academic outcomes, while locally it places 2nd in Dudley on the secondary ranking.
+Attainment 8 is 38.9, and Progress 8 is -0.13, indicating slightly below average progress from starting points.

 Expect a busy, structured environment with a strong emphasis on routines.
 The school day is segmented tightly, including a registration window and timetabled guided reading for Years 7–10.
 That early reading block is a useful clue about culture, literacy is treated as everyone’s responsibility, rather than something left solely to English.

 Recognition is also central to how the school tries to set the tone.
-There is an explicit focus on rewards and praise, and the school puts public celebration of good conduct and effort at the heart of its messaging.
+There is an explicit focus on rewards and praise, and the school puts public celebration of good conduct and effort central to its messaging.
 For many children, especially those who respond well to clear goals and visible acknowledgement, this can help create momentum.
 For others, the transition can take time, particularly if they are used to more informal primary settings or if they find change unsettling.

 The trust context is important.
 The school is part of Invictus Education Trust, and the site frames this as a collaborative model across schools, including shared resources and opportunities.
 In practice, this tends to show up in two ways parents notice: a more consistent operational approach, and wider access to joint activities, competitions, and facilities where these are organised trust-wide.